Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is Double-Ending?

-• Easier process: When selling a home, the agent will typically liaise with the agent representing the buyer.
-By its own nature, this causes delays.
-Double-ending prevents this sort of backlog since there is one agent liaising between two parties: buyer and seller.
+• Easier process.
+When selling a home, the agent will typically liaise with the agent representing the buyer.
+By nature, this causes delays.
+Double-ending prevents this backlog since one agent communicates between two parties: buyer and seller.
 Double-ending is meant to improve efficiency.

-• Potential bias: When you consider that an agent is charged with acting in the best interests of a client, it opens the opportunity for interpretation.
-If there is a conflict of interest, an interpersonal issue, or any other type of bias, it can result in unfair treatment of the buyer, the seller, or both.
+• Potential bias.
+When you consider that an agent is charged with acting in the best interests of a client, it opens the opportunity for interpretation.
+A conflict of interest, an interpersonal issue, or any other type of bias, can result in unfair treatment of the buyer, the seller, or both.

 How To Negotiate A Lower Real Estate Commission

 Selling a home is a major transaction with far-reaching financial implications.
-In order to find the most affordable rate (without foregoing the quality of your realtor), research is key.
-There are two main ways to get a lower real estate commission:
+To find the most affordable rate (without foregoing the quality of your realtor), research is key.
+There are three main ways to get a lower real estate commission:

-Another way that you can sell your home is to complete the transaction itself.
-If you have the time and ability to do all the necessary negotiations, paperwork, and administration, then this can save you a great deal.
-There are boiler-plate sale templates available online which you can adjust.
-As with any agreement, independent legal counsel is advised, but this can be waived on a real estate agreement.
-However, to ensure that the process is completed correctly, conveyancing lawyers usually handle the actual transmission of the property.
-Selling by owner isn’t free, and it comes with real risk.
+Another way to avoid paying high real estate commissions is to sell your own home.
+If you have the time and ability to do all the necessary negotiations, paperwork, and administration, this can save you a great deal.
+There are boilerplate sale templates available online which you can adjust.

 Real Estate Commission FAQs